core-unit-bioinformatics/template-snakemake/docs/README.md

 ### Core parameters of the template

-All relevant parameters are documented in [the parameter documention file](template/params_func.md.
+All relevant parameters are documented in [the auto-doc file](template/autodoc.md).
 Users can limit their reading to all command line parameters (labeled as `USERCONFIG` in the parameter file).

-Developers should read the entire [parameter and function documentation](templace/params_func.md) and must use all parameters labeled as `GLOBALVAR` when implementing a CUBI workflow to enforce a coherent layout and structure.
-Additionally, convenience functions implemented in the template are labeled as `GLOBALFUN`.
+Developers should read the entire [documentation](template/autodoc.md) and must use all parameters labeled as `GLOBALVAR` when implementing a CUBI workflow to enforce a coherent layout and structure.
+Additionally, convenience functions implemented in the template are labeled as `GLOBALFUN` and globally accessible 'objects' such as classes are labeled as `GLOBALOBJ`.
+One such example is the `DOC_RECORDER` (alias: `DOCREC`) object that must be used to document workflow parameters, functions and so on.

 Parameters labeled as `DEVONLY` have a very specific purpose within the workflow template and should thus only be used with proper insight into